Buying used: 2019 Holden Trailblazer LTZ review

 What’s the price and what do you get?

-What’s the performance like?
+What was the performance like?

 Underbonnet - 2019 Holden Trailblazer LTZ

-Can you tow with it?
+Can you tow with a 2019 Holden Trailblazer?

-The Holden Trailblazer has a maximum braked towing capacity of 3000kg and a towball download of 300kg.
-But, let’s do some math — kerb weight measures 2203kg which includes a 75kg driver and a full tank of fuel.
-The Gross Vehicle Mass (GVM) which is the heaviest the vehicle can weigh is 2820kg; subtract the kerb weight from the GVM and you’re left with a payload of 617kg.
-Let’s keep going.
-The Gross Combined Mass (GCM) is 5700kg, which is the combined weight of trailer and vehicle and everything in it.
-If you’re wanting to tow a trailer weighing 3000kg then the heaviest your vehicle can weigh is 2700kg but, out of that you’ve got to subtract the towball weight, and we’ll assume that it’s 10% of the trailer, meaning 300kg.
-That will leave you with a payload of just 197kg.
-So, realistically, when towing with the Trailblazer you’re best off looking at trailers weighing around 2000kg.
+The Holden Trailblazer had a maximum braked towing capacity of 3000kg and a towball download of 300kg.
+But, let’s do some math — kerb weight measures 2203kg, which includes a 75kg driver and a full tank of fuel.
+The Gross Vehicle Mass (GVM), which is the heaviest the vehicle can weigh, is 2820kg.
+Subtract the kerb weight from the GVM, and you’re left with a payload of 617kg.

 2019 Holden Trailblazer LTZ

-In the week we were testing the Trailblazer, we were lucky enough to have a caravan at the office.
+In the week we were testing the 2019 Holden Trailblazer, we were lucky enough to have a caravan at the office.
 Weighing in at 2340kg (empty) we found some balance issues between the vehicle and trailer and, once we hit 80km/h the trailer began swaying.
-We ended up filling the caravan’s front-mounted water tank and this settled things down and the Trailblazer towed the caravan without issue.
-That said, the Trailblazer’s rear suspension sagged under load, lifting the front and reducing steering control.
-With the caravan attached, the rear ride height measured 874mm and the front 918mm, without it the measurement was, 911mm on the rear and 905mm at the front.
-If you were to purchase the Trailblazer as a tow vehicle, a rear suspension upgrade would be worth considering.
+We ended up filling the caravan’s front-mounted water tank, and this settled things down, and the Trailblazer towed the caravan without issue.

-What’s it like to drive – On-road?
+What’s it like to drive on-road?

 2019 Holden Trailblazer LTZ

-What’s it like to drive – off-road?
+What’s it like to drive off-road?

 Trailblazer Dsc 4312